Actively Recruiting

 - Ability to walk at least 10 meters, with or without aid

-- Robotic treatment included in therapeutic plan
+- Indicated for robotic treatment in the therapeutic plan

 - Body size suitable for the robotic device